-Bail Determines how hard you can fight a case
+Bail determines how hard you can fight a case.

 “Will I get out of jail if I just plead guilty?”

-Unfortuantely, if you are held on bail you cannot afford, this will likely be the first question out of your mouth when you get to speak to an attorney.
+Unfortunately, if you are held on bail you cannot afford, this will likely be the first question out of your mouth when you get to speak to an attorney.
 Even worse, if you sit in jail, you have virtually no leverage to negotiate a settlement in your favor.
 To build momentum, a defense case requires months of brief writing, investigation, and advocacy.
 This time frame is just unbearable if you are sitting in jail with car payments, a mortgage, and kids to care for.
 The truth is, if the Court releases you on your own recognizance, or on a bail amount that you can actually afford, the outcome of your case dramatically changes.
 Yes, while bail is fundamentally unfair for the poor it is still something you have to deal with, so it is important to be prepared.

 Whether you are held in jail or not depends on what happens at your initial appearance & arraignment hearing.

 In Jefferson County, WA district court at least, your first appearance and arraignment hearings are combined.
 This hearing is the first time you get to see the judge.
 If you are in jail you will observe court proceedings from a video monitor.
 If you have been issued a criminal citation and summons by an officer or by mail, you will show up to court on your own and see the judge in person.

 Arraingments in district courts are governed by CrRLJ (Criminal Rules for Courts of Limited Jurisdiction) 3.2.
 At the hearing the Judge will call you to the front and make sure you are the right person, review if the prosecutor has enough evidence to go forward, advise you of your right to an attorney, determine your conditions of release before trial (see below), and set your next court date.